 The basis of much of Western mysticism and magic lies in the seven Hermetic principles as outlined in the classic magical text The Kybalion.
 Learning them (or revisiting them if it’s been a while) will give you clear, practical insight into the underlying dynamics of magic and manifestation.

-Speaking of classical magical texts, this tiny little book is huge when it comes to magic and mystical wisdom.
-While you can sit down and read the entire thing in less than a day, its wisdom is so vast and all-encompassing, it is impossible to fully grasp in a single lifetime.
+While you can sit down and read the entire Tao the Ching in less than a day, it contains enough magical wisdom to keep you engaged for a lifetime.
 Read it and take time to meditate on each tiny chapter to align more deeply with Yin / Yang principles, the ineffable qualities of personal mastery, your own magical nature, and the magical nature of All That Is.

-Last but definitely not least, the Qabalah!
-This is the spiritual system and magical framework on which both the tarot and western astrology are based.
-And, much like the tarot and astrology (but much more so), this one can be mystifying to brand new seekers: where to begin?
+The Qabalah is spiritual system and magical framework on which both the tarot and western astrology are based.
+From personal experience, I can attest that it can be mystifying to new seekers: where to begin?
 How does one practically apply it?
-And what on earth does it all mean?
+And what does it all mean?

 Here are some books I’ve found that can help get you started on the path:

 You may also like Evolutions not Resolutions: 9 Ways to Evolve in the New Year.